Chameleon: Adaptive Caching and Scheduling for Many-Adapter LLM Inference Environments: Related Work

-\myparagraph{LLM Inference with Parameter-Efficient Fine Tuning} Since the adoption of parameter-efficient fine tuning techniques~\cite{lora,lorapro,liu2022ptuningv2prompttuning,lester2021powerscaleparameterefficientprompt} researchers have been working on optimizing the system stack for efficient LLM inference in such multi-adapter environments~\cite{caraserve,dlora-osdi,punica,slora,pets}.
-S-LoRA~\cite{slora} and Punica~\cite{punica} decouple the base model from task-specific adapters and fetch the required adapters on the fly from the host to the GPU memory. dLoRA~\cite{dlora-osdi} dynamically merges and unmerges adapters with the base model based on the current system state. \system{} builds on top of these works and proposes two new techniques: adapter caching and adapter-aware scheduling.
-Throughout the paper, we quantitatively compare \system{} to S-LoRA as state-of-the-art baseline.
+\myparagraph{LLM Inference with Parameter-Efficient Fine Tuning} Since the adoption of parameter-efficient fine tuning techniques~\cite{lora,lorapro,liu2022ptuningv2prompttuning,lester2021powerscaleparameterefficientprompt}, researchers have been working on optimizing the system stack for efficient LLM inference in multi-adapter environments~\cite{caraserve,dlora-osdi,punica,slora,pets}.
+S-LoRA~\cite{slora} and Punica~\cite{punica} decouple the base model from task-specific adapters and fetch the required adapters on the fly from the host to the GPU memory. dLoRA~\cite{dlora-osdi} dynamically merges and unmerges adapters with the base model based on the current system state.
+In the paper, we quantitatively compare \system{} to S-LoRA as the state-of-the-art baseline.

-\myparagraph{LLM Inference Scheduling} \cite{orca,fastserve,exegpt,uServe,llumnix,llmschedulingarxiv,vtc-scheduler}. $\mu$Serve~\cite{uServe} reduces the head-of-line blocking effects via a shortest-job-first (SJF) scheduling policy.
-In the paper, we compare quantitatively to $\mu$Serve.
-Based on the input and output request length distribution, ExeGPT~\cite{exegpt} and DynamoLLM~\cite{dynamollm} allocate resources (batch size and model parallelism) and schedule the requests for the minimal cost and energy consumption, respectively.
+\myparagraph{LLM Inference Scheduling} Many works explored scheduling policies for LLM inference serving \cite{orca,fastserve,exegpt,uServe,llumnix,llmschedulingarxiv,vtc-scheduler}. $\mu$Serve \cite{uServe} and Learning to Rank~\cite{llmschedulingarxiv} reduce the HoL blocking effects via SJF scheduling.
+We quantitatively compare to $\mu$Serve.
+Based on input and output request lengths, ExeGPT~\cite{exegpt} and DynamoLLM~\cite{dynamollm} allocate resources (batch size and model parallelism) and schedule the requests for minimal cost and energy consumption, respectively.
 Llumnix~\cite{llumnix} reschedules the requests across worker replicas to improve load balance.
-These works focus on request scheduling in a multi-node environment, while using iteration-level scheduling~\cite{orca} within a node.
-In contrast, \system{} redesigns the scheduling policy within a node, and can be combined with cluster-level schedulers.
+These works focus on scheduling LLM inference requests in a multi-node environment, while using conventional iteration-level scheduling~\cite{orca} within a node. \system{} redesigns the scheduling policy within a node, and can be combined with cluster-level schedulers.